 - Will we be testing manually, using automated tools or a combination of the two?

-- Will we be testing on real device or emulators?
-Or perhaps both?
+- Will we be testing on real device or emulators will we have a mobile device cloud or have our devices locally connected?

 - When do we want to release the app?

 Plan, Plan, Plan, Test, Test, Test.
-Fulfil your Customer’s Wildest Dreams
+Fulfill your Customer’s Wildest Dreams

-When developing a mobile application, your team must start with the end product in mind and work backwards from there in order to ensure a well-thought out product that will not only please but will deliver more than the consumers could ever dream of.
+When developing a mobile application, your team must start with the end product in mind and work backward from there in order to ensure a well-thought-out product that will not only please but will deliver more than the consumers could ever dream of.

 You might also be interested in: